Janusz Korczak: Germany invades

 In 1939, when World War II erupted, Korczak volunteered for duty in the Polish Army but was refused due to his age.
 When the Germans created the Warsaw Ghetto in October 1940, his orphanage was forced to move from its building, Dom Sierot at Krochmalna 92, to the ghetto (first to Chłodna 33 and later to Sienna 16 / Śliska 9).
 Korczak moved in with them, trying his best to keep the orphanage running.
 Together with his staff and pupils, they staged plays and concerts for the ghetto inhabitants.
-On July 18.
-1942, Janusz Korczak decided that the children in the orphanage should put on Rabindranath Tagore's play The Post Office.
+On 18 July, 1942, Janusz Korczak decided that the children in the orphanage should put on Rabindranath Tagore's play The Post Office.
 This would be their last play.

 The Holocaust and death

-Korczak's diary survived the war; the last entry in it is from August 4.
-On 5 or 6 (sources vary) August 1942, German soldiers came to collect the 192 orphans (there is some debate about the actual number: it may have been 196) and about one dozen staff members to transport them to the Treblinka extermination camp.
+Korczak's diary survived the war; the last entry in it is from 4 August.
+On 5 or 6 (sources vary) August 1942, German soldiers came to collect the 192 orphans (there is some debate about the actual number: it may have been 196) and about one dozen staff members to transport them to the Treblinka extermination camp, as part of Operation Reinhard, the German program to exterminate Polish Jews in the General Government.
 Korczak had been offered sanctuary on the "Aryan side" by the Polish underground organization Żegota, but turned it down repeatedly, saying that he could not abandon his children.
 On 5 August, he again refused offers of sanctuary, insisting that he would go with the children, asserting his belief: "You do not leave a sick child in the night, and you do not leave children at a time like this".

 The children were dressed in their best clothes, and each carried a blue knapsack and a favorite book or toy.
 Joshua Perle, an eyewitness whose wartime writings were saved in the Ringelblum Archive, described the procession of Korczak and the children through the ghetto to the Umschlagplatz (deportation point to the death camps):

 Janusz Korczak was marching, his head bent forward, holding the hand of a child, without a hat, a leather belt around his waist, and wearing high boots.
 A few nurses were followed by two hundred children, dressed in clean and meticulously cared for clothes, as they were being carried to the altar.